Method Overriding In Java

 printSound()

-method on Dog obejctd
+method on Dog objectdog

-og, it is printing theDogs bark..!
+, it prints theDogs bark..!

 i.e. dog specific implementation.
 And when we invoke theprintSound()

-method on Cat obejctcat
+method on the Cat objectcat

-, it is printing theCats meow..!
+, it prints theCats meow..!

 i.e. dog specific implementation